NCERT Solutions for Class 12 Maths Chapter 6 – Application of Derivatives Miscellaneous Exercise

 Let ΔABC be right-angled at B. Let AB = x and BC = y.

-Let P be a point on the hypotenuse of the triangle such that P is at a distance of and b from the sides AB and BC respectively.
+Let P be a point on the hypotenuse of the triangle such that P is at a distance of a and b from the sides AB and BC respectively.

 Let ∠C = θ.